-In the past twenty years industries and consumers have been propelled into using software and technology on a daily, if not hourly basis.
-For anything from shopping, to communication, to entertainment and banking.
+In the past twenty years, industries and consumers have been propelled into using software and technology on a daily, if not hourly basis.
+For anything from shopping to communication, to entertainment and banking.
 Therefore companies are having to develop software in a unified, automated, and responsive approach for optimum efficiency.

 The term DevOps was first coined by Patrick Debois, a DevOps expert, in 2009.
 It is described as a development strategy that bridges a gap between software development and IT operations.
 Gartner has defined it as “focusing on rapid IT delivery through the adoption of agile, lean practices in the context of a system-orientated approach.
-DevOps has an emphasis on people and culture, and seeks to improve collaboration between operation and development teams.
+It has an emphasis on people and culture and seeks to improve collaboration between operation and development teams.
 DevOps implementations utilise technology, especially automation tools that can leverage an increasingly programmable and dynamic infrastructure from a life cycle perspective.”

 How does DevOps work?

 It has been noted by several top thought leaders, in the DevOps, field that it emerged as an outgrowth and works in a similar way to Agile.
-The Agile Admin explain that “agile software development prescribes close collaboration of customers, product management, developers and sometimes QA to fill in the gaps and rapidly iterate towards a better product, service delivery and how the app and systems interact are a fundamental part of the value proposition to the client as well, and so the product team needs to include those concerns as a top-level item.
+The Agile Admin explains that “agile software development prescribes close collaboration of customers, product management, developers and sometimes QA to fill in the gaps and rapidly iterate towards a better product, service delivery and how the app and systems interact are a fundamental part of the value proposition to the client as well, and so the product team needs to include those concerns as a top-level item.
 From this perspective, DevOps is simply extending Agile principles beyond the boundaries of the code to the entire delivered service.”

 Collaboration is a vital element of DevOps culture and filters throughout the other capabilities.
-Through collaboration there is an increase in communication between teams, which enables development operations to be seamless, rapid, and effective.
+Through collaboration, there is an increase in communication between teams, which enables development operations to be seamless, rapid, and effective.
 This can not only be vital to development and operation teams but can be applied across an entire organization.

 Continuous integration refers to the merging of source code updates from all developers on a team.
 The continued merging prevents a developer’s local copy of code for a project from drifting too far afield as new code is added by others.
 Thus avoiding merging conflicts.
 Developers will merge code updates on a regular, if not daily basis.
 They communicate frequently to help minimise any errors or conflicts.